SensehacK/dev-cheatsheet/ios/lifecycle/network_calls.md

 ```swift
 let task = URLSession.shared.dataTask(with: URL) { (data, response, error) in

 }
 ```

 dataTaskWithURL vs downloadTaskWithURL
 First one downloads in memory / RAM and the other one downloads the file and stores it on local storage - of the device.
 ## URL Components

+Constructing URLs using URL Components is much nicer and lets us have `preconditionFailure` in guard statements.

 ```swift
 public func createSignUpURL(matching clientID: String = "clientID") -> URL {